5D/4N Tour:Cusco City Tour, Super Sacred Valley, Inca Trail 2D with Camping & Rainbow Mountain

-Hotels: Included in this tour is three evenings in Cusco and one evening in Ollantaytambo.
+Hotels: Included in this tour is two evenings in Cusco and one evening in Ollantaytambo.
 We can easily add extra nights before the tour, if needed.
 Let our team know if you are interested in extending and we will give you a quote.
 Rooms are based on double occupancy.
 There is a surcharge for a single room.
 Upgraded hotels are always possible.
 We can also book the tour without any hotels, if you prefer to book them on your own.

 Transportation: All your transportation is included on this tour.
 We will pick you up from your hotel around 1 p.m., on the first morning, and will make sure you are escorted until your are brought back to your hotel, around 8 p.m.the final evening.

 Tickets: All entrance fees are included ( BTG boleto turistico for City Tour, Sacred Valley, Machu Picchu fe , bus tickets for round from/to Aguas Calientes )

 Train Tickets: Train tickets are in Expeditions tourist class , from Ollantaytambo to Aguas Calientes is at 7.00 pm and from Aguas Calientes to Ollanatyatmbo is at 4.20 pm, if you hoping to upgrade to Vistadome train then is $ 75 one way and $100 round trip, 3:37 pm from Ollantaytambo and 4:43 pm from Agaus Calientes to Poroy.

 Transfers: No matter which train you take from Machu Picchu to Cusco, the transfer back from train station to your hotel is included

 Meals: Meals are not included unless otherwise noted but our guides will recommend some good places